 Need to cover all your bases?
-With Ventev, you can use the charger as a pad or stand and it supports both Qi and PMA -- so there are no worries about whether or not it will work with your phone.
-It's compatible with Samsung, LG, Google, Motorola, HTC, Microsoft, Kyocera, and latest iPhone models as well.
+With Yootech, you can use the charger as a pad and it supports all Qi-enabled phones — so there are no worries about whether or not it will work with your phone.
+Besides Samsung Galaxy series, it’s also compatible with LG, Google, Motorola, HTC, Microsoft, Kyocera, and latest iPhone models as well.

-- Slightly on the pricier side for a wireless charger.
+- On the budget-friendly side for a wireless charger.

 Prefer your phone upright and easily viewable?
-This wireless charging stand from Pasonomi keeps the display at a comfortable angle while offering the convenience of sleek and speedy charging platform.
+This wireless charging stand from Anker keeps the display at a comfortable angle while offering the convenience of sleek and speedy charging platform.

 - Available in black and white, whichever floats your boat or perhaps, matches your phone.